Top of page logo

 Staying fit on the road is important.
 You never known when climate change might reduce the entire world to a desert wasteland and the remaining survivors form automobile-worshiping cults, racing around in weaponised cars whilst killing the shit out of eachother as they chant “what a lovely day”!!!

-If that does happen and you’ve spent the past several few months stuffing your face with fried food and never once breaking a sweat, you’ll be the first to go.
+If that does happen and you’ve spent the past several few months stuffing your face with fried food and never once breaking a sweat, you’ll be the first to go, most likely tied to the front of a war-vehicle as some grizzly trophy.
 Don’t get caught out – stay strong!

-Next I tried Power Slim Fitness Gym – which had pretty much the same gear as Bob’s Gym minus the punchbag, but I preferred because the music (electro) was a much more modest volume.
-It cost 100 pesos (roughly $1.80).
+Next I tried Power Slim Fitness Gym – which is further from Alona beach (about a 15 minute ride away as its half way up on the east side of Pangloa).
+It has pretty much the same gear as Bob’s Gym minus the punchbag, but I preferred because the music (electro) was a much more modest volume.
+It cost 100 pesos (roughly $1.80)./

 South Farm